Marián Hossa: Detroit Red Wings (2008–2009)

-Late in the regular season, on 23 March 2009, Hossa was quoted as saying he would like to sign a long-term contract with the Red Wings for the upcoming season.
+Late in the season, on 23 March 2009, Hossa was quoted as saying he would like to sign a long-term contract with the Red Wings for the upcoming season.
 He also stated he is willing to take less money to continue to play for Detroit, saying, "I know if I go somewhere else, I could have more, but I'm willing to take less to stay here.
 Hopefully things work out."
 Hossa's comments came just several months after the Red Wings signed forward Henrik Zetterberg to a 12-year contract extension.

 As the Red Wings attempted to defend their 2008 Stanley Cup championship, Hossa met his former team, the Pittsburgh Penguins, as the two clubs met for the second straight year in the Final.
-The prospect of Hossa losing to the team he left in order to secure a Stanley Cup championship received considerable media attention.
-Prior to eliminating the Chicago Blackhawks in the Western Conference Finals, Hossa admitted meeting the Penguins in the finals "would definitely be very interesting."
+The prospect of Hossa losing to the team he left to secure a Stanley Cup championship received considerable media attention.
+Before eliminating the Chicago Blackhawks in the Western Conference Finals, Hossa admitted meeting the Penguins in the finals "would definitely be very interesting."
 Ultimately, Hossa did, in fact, lose to his former team, falling by a 2–1 score in the seventh game.
 Immediately following the game, Hossa was asked whether he regretted his decision to leave the Penguins, to which he replied, "Regret?
 I don't regret it.
-It could be different circumstances if I sign in Pittsburgh, they probably couldn't sign some other players and they'd be a different team."
+It could be different circumstances if I sign in Pittsburgh, they probably couldn't sign some other players, and they'd be a different team."
 Hossa finished the 2009 playoffs with six goals and nine assists for a total of 15 points over 23 games.